Martin BriandPhD student

 LVMT

-This thesis analyzes the socio-economic impacts of dedicated freeway lanes designed for public transport, clean vehicles and car-sharing, highlighting their potential benefits for the economy, society and the environment.
-Its aim is to define a framework for analyzing the costs and benefits of these infrastructures, examining their distribution between different territories and players, and identifying the optimum conditions for maximizing their positive effects.
-To achieve this, the study will draw on theoretical methods, simulations and, where possible, field experiments.
+This thesis analyses the socio-economic impacts of reserved highway lanes, designed for public transport, clean vehicles and carpooling, highlighting their potential benefits for the economy, society and the environment.
+It aims to define a framework for analysing the costs and benefits of these infrastructures, examining how they are distributed among different territories and stakeholders, and identifying the optimal conditions for maximising their positive effects.
+To this end, the study will draw on theoretical methods, simulations and, where possible, field experiments.

 Tramway is among transport services that are analysed